-Section 2 Section 2 amended: - insertion of words "and section 149(1)(a)" after the number "45".
-Section 8 Section 8 amended: in subsection (1)(c) substitute the words "registered matai title for a consecutive three (3) years ending on lodgement day" with "matai title registered before lodgement day"; in subsection (1) insert a new paragraph "(d) has rendered monotaga in respect of the registered matai title under paragraph (c) within a village in a constituency for which the person intends to run as a candidate for any three (3) consecutive years before lodgement day" to replace "(d) has rendered a monotaga in respect of the registered matai title under paragraph (c) - (i) within a village in a constituency which the person intends to run as a candidate; and (ii) for a consecutive three (3) years ending on the lodgement day; in subsection (2)(b) insert a new paragraph (iii): insert a new subsection (8).
+insertion of words "and section 149(1)(a)" after the number "45".

+Section 8 Section 8 amended: in subsection (1)(c) substitute the words "registered matai title for a consecutive three (3) years ending on lodgement day" with "matai title registered before lodgement day"; in subsection (1), substitute paragraph (d)- "(d) has rendered monotaga in respect of the registered matai title under paragraph (c) within a village in a constituency for which the person intends to run as a candidate for any three (3) consecutive years before lodgement day"; in subsection (2)(b) insert a new paragraph (iii)- in subsection (5) in the definition of "monotaga" insertion of the words "or religious" after the word "traditional". insert a new subsection (8).
 Section 53 Section 53 amended: - insert a new subsection (5) Section 54 Section 54 amended: - in subsection (2) omitted the word "only" and inserted after "within" the words "or outside of" Section 58 Section 58 amended: - in subsection (2) substituted the words "nomination day" with the words "the designated day for withdrawal of nominations".

-164 Electoral Act 2019 Section 60 Section 60 amended: - in subsection (2) substitute the word "period" with "day".
-Section 61 Section 61 amended: in subsection (7) substituted the words "as soon as practicable after each day within designated period, carry out the procedure in section 77" with "when prepolling ends, tally the number of ballot papers used."
-In subsection (8) substitute the number "79" with the number "83"; Insert a new subsection (11).
-Section 83 Section 83 amended: - In subsection (2)(a) substitute section 77(1)(e) with "sections 77(1)(e) and 61(7)".
+Section 60 Section 60 amended: - in subsection (2) substitute the word "period" with "day".
+Section 61 Section 61 amended: - in subsection (7) substituted the words "as soon as practicable after each day within designated period, carry out the procedure in section 77" with ", when prepolling ends, tally the number of ballot papers used." in subsection (8) substitute the number "79" with the number "83"; insert a new subsection (11).
+Section 83 Section 83 amended: - In subsection (2)(a) substitute reference to "section 77(1)(e)" with "sections 77(1)(e) and 61(7)".